India–European Union relations: Background

 India–European Economic Community (EEC) relations were established in the early 1960s.

 The Joint Political Statement of 1993 and the 1994 Co-operation Agreement were the foundational agreements for the bilateral partnership.
 In 2004, India and European Union became "Strategic Partners".
 A Joint Action Plan was agreed upon in 2005 and updated in 2008.
 India-EU Joint Statements was published in 2009 and 2012 following the India-European Union Summits.
 EU-India relationship has been qualified as high on rhetoric and low on substance.

 In September 2025, US President Donald Trump asked the EU to impose tariffs on India to punish it for buying Russian oil and de facto financing Russia's invasion of Ukraine.

+Areas of Cooperation

 Free trade negotiations

 India and the EU have been working on a Broad-based Trade and Investment Agreement (BTIA) since 2007, but India's trade regime and regulatory environment remains comparatively restrictive.
 Seven rounds of negotiations have been completed without reaching a Free Trade Agreement Talks on an EU-India Bilateral Trade and Investment Agreement have stalled after failing to resolve differences related to matters such as the level of FDI & market access, manufacture of generic drugs, greenhouse gas emissions, civil nuclear energy, farming subsidies, regulation & safeguards of the financial sector, cooperation on tax evasion, overseas financing of NGOs in India, trade controls, technology transfer restrictions and cooperation on embargoes (Russia).